stefanofa/awesome/TOPICS.md

 ## agi

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

+## ai-memory

-Records everything you do, say, hear 24/7, local, private, secure
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

+*   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
+A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory and context engine + app that is extremely fast, scalable, and can be run fully locally.
+The Memory API for the AI era.

 ## audio-recording

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
-Records everything you do, say, hear 24/7, local, private, secure
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 ## computer-vision

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
-Records everything you do, say, hear 24/7, local, private, secure
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 *   [software-mansion/react-native-executorch](https://github.com/software-mansion/react-native-executorch) - Declarative way to run AI models in React Native on device, powered by ExecuTorch.

 ## local-ai

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
-Records everything you do, say, hear 24/7, local, private, secure
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 *   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.

 ## multimodal

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
-Records everything you do, say, hear 24/7, local, private, secure
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 *   [TanStack/ai](https://github.com/TanStack/ai) - 🤖 Type-safe, provider-agnostic TypeScript AI SDK for streaming chat, tool calling, agents, and multimodal apps across OpenAI, Anthropic, Gemini, React, Vue, Svelte, and Solid.

 *   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

+## rewind

+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 ## screen-recording

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
-Records everything you do, say, hear 24/7, local, private, secure
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 ## ycombinator

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
-Records everything you do, say, hear 24/7, local, private, secure
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 ## expect